-The most common association with AUD is cirrhosis of the liver, a serious medical condition that leads to liver scarring and ultimately, liver failure, as cirrhosis is treatable, but not curable.
+The most common association with AUD is cirrhosis of the liver, a serious medical condition that leads to liver scarring and ultimately liver failure.
 Though AUD is highly treatable, fewer than 10% of people with the disease seek treatment.

 The first step in overcoming an alcohol use disorder is detox.
-While it isn’t unheard of for people to detox at home by themselves, it is strongly discouraged due to how dangerous and potentially life-threatening it can be.
+While it isn’t unheard of for people to detox at home by themselves, we strongly discourage this due to how dangerous and potentially life-threatening it can be.
 The longer a person has abused alcohol, the more dangerous the withdrawal can be.
-At our medication-assisted detox facility, guests are closely monitored to prevent serious health risks and manage the symptoms that accompany withdrawal.
+At our medication-assisted detox facility, we closely monitor guests to prevent serious health risks and manage the symptoms that accompany withdrawal.
 Once a person properly detoxes from alcohol, the real work in treating the substance use disorder can begin.
-In order to properly treat an alcohol use disorder, the physical, psychological, behavioral and spiritual components all need to be addressed and treated.
-This can be done by continuing treatment in a residential inpatient program, and a series of aftercare options.
-These programs are carefully structured to provide individuals the best care while giving them the tools they need to achieve long-term sobriety.
+In order to properly treat an alcohol use disorder, the physical, psychological, behavioral and spiritual components all need addressing.
+This is done by continuing treatment in a residential inpatient program, and a series of aftercare options.
+These programs are carefully structured to provide individuals with the best care while giving them the tools they need to achieve long-term sobriety.

 Should I seek treatment for AUD?